QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime f($fg)

-The timing is not very impressive
+The timing is not very impressive.

 Here's the nasty looking machine code